 But it’s not only the emptier views that’ll make your photos magnificent.
 Edinburgh’s cobbled lanes glisten with a touch of frost.
 In winter, the queues to kiss the stone at Blarney Castle are tiny.
 And the Cotswold’s sleepy villages look peaceful in the crisp air.

 Not all of us are blessed with perfect patience.
 We get fidgety, bored, and frustrated when we’re waiting for things we’re paying for.
 And this is especially true when you’re using your precious holiday days.

 But in the quiet months, this is less of a problem.
 There are less people trying to go to the attractions and restaurants.
-So that one hour you put aside for that 13th century castle is spent entirely in that 13th century castle.
+So that one hour you put aside for that 13th-century castle is spent entirely in that 13th-century castle.
 Not standing in a queue looking at your watch.

 We’re not into fashion.
 But we do like being prepared.

 So, in winter, we find it satisfying when you have clothing that protects you from everything that the seasons throw at you.
-And it only takes a wooly jumper and a waterproof to explore epic beaches, castle walls, and just about all the places we love in any weather.
+And it only takes a woolly jumper and a waterproof to explore epic beaches, castle walls, and just about all the places we love in any weather.

 And what’s more is if you’re into fashion, you’ll love the heartwarming pictures of you and your friends exploring the wild places in a sleek scarf and bobbled hat.

 There’s something about sitting by a fire.